 1. According to Ayurveda and Modern Science

 You will be surprised that 70% of the Indians were vegetarians and only 20-25% of Indians were non-vegetarians.
 Today, this data is completely different.
-Now, 70% of the Indians are non-vegetarians and only about 28% of people are being vegetarians.
+Now, 70% of Indians are non-vegetarians and only about 28% of people are being vegetarians.
 There are only 1% of people in India are vegans.
 They completely abstain from animal-based products like eggs and milk products and even honey.

-The rise of veganism is probably due to the reports that have come in for the torture of animals and adulteration in milk even in such a paradigm shift that India is still the country where the most vegetarian is in the world.
+The rise of veganism is probably due to the reports that have come in for the torture of animals and adulteration in milk even in such a paradigm shift that India is still the country where the most vegetarian in the world.
 But what could be the reason behind the sudden change?
 Is it western influence or is it backed by science?
 What is best for our healthy, veg food vs non veg food?
 Let us find out.

 2. What Modern Science Says About Veg food vs Non veg Food?

-According to BRI, an average person who has a sedentary lifestyle requires about 0.8 gm protein per kg of body weight date.
+According to BRI, an average person who has a sedentary lifestyle requires about 0.8 gm of protein per kg of body weight data.
 However your goal is to improve muscle mass and lose fat, modern science recommends more protein in your body.
 Apart from protein, animal flash enriches several vitamins and minerals like B-12 and niacin, and selenium.
 But the opinion of modern science is not unanimous on this theory and that’s the problem.

-Every now and then reports come up regarding the ill effect of meat-eating.
+Every now and then reports come up regarding the ill effect of meat eating.
 There are numerous studies that point out that processed meat is harmful to the heart.
 Then there are other reports pointing out that red meat is cancer-causing while white meat is healthy.

 Some studies are against this as well, Some latest reports have even suggested that meat in any form reduces longevity and increases the risk of cancer and heart diseases.